mantidproject/mantid/docs/source/plotting/index.rst

 #################################

 | In Workbench, a Custom Colormap is more complicated (`See here for more details <https://matplotlib.org/3.1.0/tutorials/colors/colormap-manipulation.html>`_), but there are also more options to make them.
 | NB.
-These are not saved in the MantidInstall and so will have to be run and plotted from the script eachtime.
+These can be registered and remain for the current session, but need to be rerun if Mantid has been reopened.
 | *Method A is easier but Method B has greater functionality.*

 - **A) Combine Premade Colormaps**
-The Script below combines Red-to-White with Green-to-White to produce Red-to-White-to-Green.
+The Script below combines Red-to-White with Green-to-White (reverse) to produce Red-to-White-to-Green.
 Just Green-to-Red is not possible.
-You can view the preset
+You can view the premade Colormaps `here <https://matplotlib.org/2.2.3/gallery/color/colormap_reference.html?highlight=colormap>`_.

 .. plot::
    :include-source: